dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 2. changing the grain base class, and
 3. identifying the storage provider.

-The first step, declaring a state class in the interfaces project, simply means identifying the information of an actor that should be persisted and creating what looks like a record of the persistent data -- each state component is represented by a property with a getter and a setter.
+The first step, declaring a state class in the grain implementations project, simply means identifying the information of an actor that should be persisted and creating what looks like a record of the persistent data -- each state component is represented by a property with a getter and a setter.

 For employees, we want to persist all the state: